Why Pediatric Cancer? Simple because of my Inspiration!

 What does that really mean?

 We fight!
-We never stop fighting for more treatment, we fight for more options and we fight for these children.
+We never stop fighting for more treatment, we fight for more options, and we fight for these children.
 Finding treatment and cures are very costly!
-So we created a way to raise funds to find options/cure for this deadly disease.
+So, we created a way to raise funds to help cancer families while they fight this deadly disease.

 Brain and spinal cord tumors are the second most common cancers in children (after leukemia).
 They account for about 1 out of 4 childhood cancers.
 More than 4,000 brain and spinal cord tumors are diagnosed each year in children and teens.
 The incidence rate (number of tumors per 100,000 children) has not changed much in recent years.